 Have you ever created art when you’re high?
-High on life, happiness, excitement or cannabis, all of these feelings open up the imagination and senses.
+High on life, happiness, excitement or cannabis.
+Perhaps you’ve been smoking your latest stash of nuken strain cannabis and experienced a kind of heightened creativity or even euphoria.
 For special moments in time, you are freed from constraints limiting your capacity to push the boundaries of creation.
 Self-doubt and fear don’t hinder; ideas run free.
 The energy of creation is heightened.

 It is this energy and love for art that saw Dona Frank, Founder & Managing Member of the Natural Cannabis Company, create the High Art annual competition.
 “Six years ago, we decided that we wanted to marry our passion for art and our passion for cannabis.”
 She explains.
 “And now we are displaying your art all over the world.”
 And so High Art was born, celebrating universal creativity and allowing the opportunity for The Natural Cannabis Company to produce amazingly unique packaging for their premium cannabis products.